jellyfin/jellyfin.org/docs/general/quick-start/windows.md

     ![Networking Settings](/images/docs/quick-start/windows/reverseproxy-2.png)

-6. open a terminal in the caddy folder and run `caddy run`.
+6. Open a terminal in the caddy folder and run `caddy run`.
 If there are errors, check your configs and try again.
 Keep this window running.
 7. Go to `http://<your (sub)domain here>` or `http://<your (sub)domain here>/jellyfin` in a browser to test if it is working.
 You should be able to see the Jellyfin Login Page.
 8. hit `Win + R`, enter `taskschd.msc` and click `OK`